Superparamagnetism

 Superparamagnetism is a form of magnetism which appears in small ferromagnetic or ferrimagnetic nanoparticles.
 In sufficiently small nanoparticles, magnetization can randomly flip direction under the influence of temperature.
 The typical time between two flips is called the Néel relaxation time.
-In the absence of an external magnetic field, when the time used to measure the magnetization of the nanoparticles is much longer than the Néel relaxation time, their magnetization appears to be in average zero; they are said to be in the superparamagnetic state.
+In the absence of an external magnetic field, when the time used to measure the magnetization of the nanoparticles is much longer than the Néel relaxation time, their magnetization appears to be on average zero; they are said to be in the superparamagnetic state.
 In this state, an external magnetic field is able to magnetize the nanoparticles, similarly to a paramagnet.
 However, their magnetic susceptibility is much larger than that of paramagnets.

-The Néel relaxation in the absence of magnetic field
+Néel relaxation in the absence of magnetic field

 Normally, any ferromagnetic or ferrimagnetic material undergoes a transition to a paramagnetic state above its Curie temperature.
 Superparamagnetism is different from this standard transition since it occurs below the Curie temperature of the material.

 Superparamagnetism occurs in nanoparticles which are single-domain, i.e. composed of a single magnetic domain.
 This is possible when their diameter is below 3–50 nm, depending on the materials.
 In this condition, it is considered that the magnetization of the nanoparticles is a single giant magnetic moment, sum of all the individual magnetic moments carried by the atoms of the nanoparticle.
 Those in the field of superparamagnetism call this "macro-spin approximation".

-Because of the nanoparticle’s magnetic anisotropy, the magnetic moment has usually only two stable orientations antiparallel to each other, separated by an energy barrier.
-The stable orientations define the nanoparticle’s so called “easy axis”.
+Because of the nanoparticle's magnetic anisotropy, the magnetic moment has usually only two stable orientations antiparallel to each other, separated by an energy barrier.
+The stable orientations define the nanoparticle's so called "easy axis".
 At finite temperature, there is a finite probability for the magnetization to flip and reverse its direction.
 The mean time between two flips is called the Néel relaxation time $\tau_\text{N}$ and is given by the following Néel–Arrhenius equation: